-An article from NHCP, however, defines hero as “anyone who seeks for the attainment of an ideal society by breaking away from the shackles of oppression for the interest of the general public.”
+An article from NHCP, however, defines a hero as “anyone who seeks for the attainment of an ideal society by breaking away from the shackles of oppression for the interest of the general public.”

-In other words, one can be a hero by simply making a difference to the lives of other people, regardless of their race, color, or creed.
+In other words, one can be a hero by simply making a difference in the lives of other people, regardless of their race, color, or creed.
 And this status can be achieved either through direct or indirect participation to the war against oppression.

 We’ve already learned about some great Filipino heroes–from well-known personalities like Bonifacio to forgotten heroes such as Gliceria Marella-Villavicencio.
 But how about those foreigners who once fought under the Philippine flag?
 Or whose valiant efforts have benefited us in the long run?

 In this article, we’re going to look back at some of the forgotten foreign (or “half-Pinoy”) warriors who once fought for us or helped our countrymen in their own little ways.